andresca94/academicpages/_pages/about.md

 I focus on **_generative AI development_** using **_PyTorch_**, **_TensorFlow_**, **_FastAPI_**, **_microservices_**, and **_Python_**.
 At **_DeepMake_**, I specialize in **_segmentation_**, **_upscaling_**, **_deepfakes_**, **_autoencoders_**, and **_diffusion models_**.
 I also fine-tune **_LoRAs_** and deploy models optimized for **_high-performance computing (CUDA)_** to create efficient solutions for creative media workflows.

-To see my other work related to LLMs, AI Agents, RAG-based apps, and Data Science, check here: https://andresca94.github.io/
+To see my other work related to LLMs, AI Agents, RAG-based apps, and Data Science, check out my [portfolio website](https://andresca94.github.io/).

 Projects and Workflows:
 ======